Adeel-AA/AppleNeuralHash2ONNX/README.md

 ```
 32c543a32ed3fc59068cc0cb
 ```
-Which are quite similar hashes.
+Of which the hashes are quite similar at the beginning.

+This is some interesting work, thank you!

 ## Credits
 - [Dockerfile and Script](https://github.com/jeremytieman).